Learn Boston Accent

 There are various intensities of the accent throughout Boston and surrounding suburbs.
 You’ll also hear variations of the Boston sound throughout Eastern New England.
 In Rhode Island, the resonance/muscularity is similar, but there are some vowel differences.
 There are also similarly based accents in New Hampshire, and eastern parts of Vermont and Connecticut.

-BOSTON ACCENT FOR TODAY’S ACTORS
+LEARNING BOSTON ACCENT FOR TODAY’S ACTORS

 - Actors are often inconsistent with this pattern, especially if they try to produce Boston vowels by imitation without proper voice focus.